Erastus Wolcott: Military career

 Concurrent with his legislative service, Wolcott rose through the ranks of the colonial militia.
 He became a major in October 1762 and colonel in 1774.
 In 1775, he accompanied William Samuel Johnson to Boston to treat with General Thomas Gage.
 Early the following year, he led a regiment of militia to reinforce George Washington's army besieging Gage's army in Boston.
 In July he moved to New London, commanding a state militia regiment and strengthening fortifications at Fort Griswold and Fort Trumbull.
 In December 1776 he became brigadier general of the first brigade in Connecticut's reorganized militia.
 Wolcott served primarily in an administrative capacity, recruiting, marching, and supplying the troops.
 From April to June 1777 he personally commanded a detachment stationed on the Hudson River in Peekskill, New York.
 He resigned his commission in January 1781 in protest over Governor Jonathan Trumbull's direction of the war effort.

 Personal life

 Wolcott married Jerusha Wolcott on February 10, 1746.
 They had seven children, five of whom survived him.
-Wolcott died in South Windsor on September 14, 1793, at the age of 70.
+Wolcott died in South Windsor on September 14, 1793, at the age of 70, one week shy of his 71st birthday.